-The Council is of the opinion permission can be granted for the composting facility and ancillary development subject to conditions differing from the previous permission for that development.
-The operation of the site on Saturday afternoons and Bank Holidays is required to provide a waste disposal facility to accommodate the needs of the waste collection services.
+The Council is of the opinion permission can be granted for the use of the weighbridge complex and portacabin office subject to conditions differing from the previous permission for that development.
+The operation of the site on Saturday afternoons and Bank Holidays is essentially required to provide a waste disposal facility to accommodate the needs of the waste collection services.
 The Council considers any material planning objections to working the proposed hours is outweighed by the benefits of the development in meeting the waste management needs of Wiltshire.